 And don’t you dare sing the the stupid adolescent version.
 As you all know, we will be tying the knot this September, and as you have heard through various channels we’ve decided to get married in true country fashion.

 Coming from the rustic country nature of my upbringing I have really been looking at the different style of rustic wedding.
-I find the style offers the charm that we both like especially in the form of rustic lace wedding invitations are one option that appeals to me.
+I find the style offers the charm that we both like especially in the form of rustic lacy wedding invitation is one option that appeals to me.
 There are a couple of reasons why I think that they would fit with our likes where the other styles of wedding might fail.
 I put together a little list of pros, and well I haven’t found any cons yet which is another reason why we are tending to take the wedding into the ever popular rustic direction.

 While the pros on some of the other styles we’ve contemplated might be a bit longer, they also have a couple of contra points that I feel might present a couple of hurdles here and there.